 - Wash your hands, thoroughly and often, using soap you carry with you.

 - Keep track of where you have been.
 Complete the hut book and take a photo for your records.

 1. You need to log in first, when booking, to obtain member rates.

-2. Groups (over 10 persons) must apply to the National Office ([email protected])
+2. We are taking future bookings for Groups (over 10 persons).
+Please apply to the National Office [email protected]

 Important Safety Message: